Santoshraju1118/sentiment-Analysis/README.md

 # sentiment-Analysis
-A project on sentiment Analysis on food reviews.
+A project on sentiment Analysis using food reviews.
+In this we use the text classification using bigrams, by converting the text into vectors using bigrams.